leopucci/pm2-telegram-notify/README.md

 ## What's new

-Now module listen ONLY to 'log' and 'error' events at the same time.
-If error occured- it will be  send to telegram with log event, that cuse error.
-You must enable listening to  log bus by following command:
+Now module can listen  to 'log' and 'error' events at the same time.
+If error occured- it will be  send to telegram with log event, that cause error.
+You must enable listening to  log and error  bus by following command:

 ```
-pm2 set pm2-telegram-notify:log true
+pm2 set pm2-telegram-notify:log_err true
 ```

 ## Install